remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 AWS SQS
 ~~~

-Queues usually offer some features:
+Queues usually offer some features for the consumers:
 - [retry mechanism](../strategies/retry-mechanism.md)

 How does it work?